LemonPi/lemonpi.github.io/projects/namegame/namegame.md

 </div>

 Each person's name(s) and id are stored inside a name\_data object for easy referencing.
-Names are stored in an array of C-strings to accommodate for multiple names; dynamic allocation is a possibility for optimization.
+Names are stored in an array of C-strings to accommodate for multiple names; **dynamic allocation is a possibility for optimization**.
-The master\_storage doesn't store the objects directly because that unnecessarily uses up memory; instead the name\_data objects are dynamically created.
+The master\_storage doesn't store the objects directly because they unnecessarily uses up memory; instead the name\_data objects are dynamically created.
+In the future master\_storage could also be dynamically allocated for optimization.

 I altered the existing strtok function (which splits strings) because it skipped neighbouring delimiting characters.
 My strsplit function returns empty string instead, which enables a regular format - name field is always the 5th element.